dapr/js-sdk/daprdocs/content/en/js-sdk-docs/_index.md

 ## Structure

-The Dapr Javascript SDK contains two major components:
+The Dapr JavaScript SDK contains two major components:

 - **DaprServer**: to manage all Dapr sidecar to application communication.
 - **DaprClient**: to manage all application to Dapr sidecar communication.